input-output-hk/peras-design/docs/reports/tech-report-1.md

 From this point of view, the whole path from transaction submission to observing a (deep enough) block matters which means we need to take into account in our modelling the propagation of the transaction through the mempools of various nodes in the network until it reached a block producer.
 This also means we need to take into account the potential _delays_ incurred in that journey that can occur because of _mempool congestion_ in the system: When the mempool of a node is full, it won't pull more transactions from the peers that are connected to it.

-The following diagram illustrates the "happy path" of a transaction until the block it's part of gets adopted by the emitting node.
+The following diagram illustrates the "happy path" of a transaction until the block it's part of gets adopted by the emitting node, in Praos.

 ```mermaid
 sequenceDiagram